 Indoor mapping software is similar to GPS in the sense that it can accurately track a person’s location.
 This “blue dot experience” can help users navigate complicated buildings with the same ease that we navigate the outdoors.

-Indoor positioning and indoor navigation work together to create a seamless indoor wayfinding experience for users.
-Indoor positioning systems can pinpoint a user’s exact location within a building, and if a user strays from their path, the navigation will update automatically to guide them back on course.
+Indoor positioning and indoor navigation work together to create a seamless digital wayfinding experience for users.
+Indoor positioning systems can pinpoint a user's exact location within a building, and if a user strays from their path, the navigation will update automatically to guide them back on course.

 As these location-based services improve, more and more businesses are realizing how indoor navigation can benefit them.
 In this article, we'll take a look at 23 indoor mapping use cases across a variety of industries.

 Indoor positioning can also be used for contact tracing to help create safer workplace environments.
-On top of that, by enabling wayfinding, asset tracking, and contact monitoring through IPS, buildings can create a network of connected devices and experiences.
+On top of that, by enabling digital wayfinding, asset tracking, and contact monitoring through IPS, buildings can create a network of connected devices and experiences.

 Indoor positioning technology can be beneficial for management as well.
 Location tracking can give you insight into customer journeys.
 You can learn more about how users move throughout the mall, which areas are most crowded, and even how long they spend in different stores – all of which can help with crucial decision-making for your mall, stadium, or other venue.